dso-toolkit/dso-toolkit/CONTRIBUTING.md

 ## Language

 There are two language domains: English and Dutch.
 Anything tech-related (styling, source code, standard open source files, etc) is in English.
-Anything else (Fractal notes, manuals, GitHub issues and comments) is in Dutch.
+Anything else (component notes, manuals, GitHub issues and comments) is in Dutch.

 ## How to contribute